cookiejar/cookietemple/docs/adding_new_templates.rst

 ------------------------------------------

 Let's assume that we are planning to add a new commandline `Brainfuck <https://en.wikipedia.org/wiki/Brainfuck>`_ template to cookietemple.
 We discussed our design at length with the core team and they approved our plan.
-For the sake of this tutorial we assume that the path / always points to /cookietemple.
+For the sake of this tutorial **we assume that the path / always points to /cookietemple**.
 Hence, at this level we see ``cookietemple_cli.py`` and a folder per CLI command.

 1. Let's add our brainfuck template information to ``/create/templates/available_templates.yml`` below the ``cli`` section.